MinecraftForge/Documentation/docs/advanced/accesstransformers.md

 Access Modifiers
 ----------------

-Access modifiers specify which member visibility the given target will be transformed to.
+Access modifiers specify to what new member visibility the given target will be transformed to.
 In decreasing order of visibility:

   * `public` - visible to all classes inside and outside its package
   * `protected` - visible only to classes inside the package and subclasses